bennywee/markr/README.md

 Pursuing this approach for this POC would involve creating two separate tables, one with the data dump and a second one which contains the clean data without any duplicates.
 However, this would've been more complicated given the time constraints.

 # Real time dashboards
+To support a real live dashboard, it may be faster to query a table which contains the aggregated summary statistics.
+So instead of calling the API to perform the data transformation, have the dashboarding solution perform a SQL query to the aggregate table directly.
+This POC could be extended (or redesigned) to follow the ELT process above where one of the key outputs is a table with aggregated summary statistics.
+This assumes that it is faster to query a table than it is for the api to do the aggregate data transformation.
+Further thinking and assumptions are required, such as how often the data aggregation table is produced (in batch, or instantly when there's a change to the raw data table, amongst lots of other considerations).

 # Areas of improvement
 - SQL connection repeated at each endpoint in `app/main.py` (14-15 and 42-43).
 I did this while developing as it was more important to get the core functionality working.
 It would've be nicer to abstract away the connection in a separate class or module.
 Unfortunately, I ran out of time to do this!